Robpol86/robpol86.com/docs/posts/2025/2025-07-22-truenas-scale-telegraf.md

 I'm running v1 because the latest version (as of this writing it's v3) has an absurd 3-day data limit for the free license (lol).
 It also removed Flux (lol).
 Try as I might I can't find any justifiable reason to use v2.
-Even the [CTO and cofounder of InfluxData](https://community.influxdata.com/t/in-2024-which-influxdb-should-i-use-to-get-started-and-then-go-to-production/32840) suggest starting with v1 over v2 for future proofing.
+Even the [CTO and cofounder of InfluxData](https://community.influxdata.com/t/in-2024-which-influxdb-should-i-use-to-get-started-and-then-go-to-production/32840) suggests starting with v1 over v2 for future proofing.
 ```

 1. In the TrueNAS UI go to ➡️ Apps